LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/troubleshooting-messaging-set-up-management.md

 ### Solution:

-The CSAT survey is presented to a consumer (assuming that CSAT survey is configured) when either the LiveEngage agent or the consumer closes the conversation.
+* The CSAT survey is presented to a consumer (assuming that CSAT survey is configured) when either the LiveEngage agent or the consumer closes the conversation.

 * The CSAT survey is displayed regardless of the assigned agent's state (Online, Back, Away).
 * The CSAT survey is displayed regardless of whether the conversation was interactive (message sent from both the agent and the consumer) or not.

 ## Why can’t we change the order of macros in iOS strings in predefined content or auto messages?

-### Issue:

-We are not able to change the order of macros in iOS strings although in Android we can do so.

-In Android the order of the macros can be changed.
-For example, the message stating when the conversation was resolved and by what agent can be either of these:

-* agent name first and time second: %1$s - agent name %2$s - time
-* time first and agent second: Conversation was resolved at %2$s by %1$s

 ### Cause:

 The order of the order of macros in strings In iOS are determined by their position.
 The macros are not numbered as in Android (%1$s and %2$s).
 They are resolved by %@ .

+However, in Android the order of the macros can be changed.
+For example, the message stating when the conversation was resolved and by what agent can be either of these:

+* agent name first and time second: %1$s - agent name %2$s - time
+* time first and agent second: Conversation was resolved at %2$s by %1$s

-#### Solution:
+### Solution:

 This is expected behavior.
 The order of macros in iOS strings is predetermined.

 ## Why isn’t dynamic text in predefined content working?

-#### Issue:
+### Cause:

 When messaging agents use a predefined content item that contains dynamic text, when the content item is displayed to a consumer, the dynamic text is not being replaced with a value.

-For example, the following predefined content string, is displayed to the consumer like this:

-“Hello, you're chatting with $!{operator.nickname}.
-How may I help you?”

-Why isn’t LiveEngage replacing $!{operator.nickname} with the actual nickname?

-#### Cause:

-Dynamic Text in predefined content is not not supported for Messaging.
+This is because dynamic Text in predefined content is not  supported for Messaging.
 It is supported in chat only.

-#### Solution:
+### Solution:

 Messaging agents should not use predefined content items that contains dynamic text.